AmazingAmpharos/OoT-Randomizer/README.md

 ### Dev

 #### New Features
+* New setting `Skip Some Minigame Phases`
+  * Allows getting both rewards for Horseback Archery and Dampé Race in a single go!
+  * Replaces the `Skip First Dampé Race` setting.
 * New cosmetic setting `HUD Button Colors`
   * The buttons shown on the HUD can be colored to match the N64 or Gamecube color scheme.
   * Or you can completely randomize all the button colors.